daegalus/csrd/content.en/02-creating-your-character/04-focus.md

 ### Fights Dirty

-You’ll do anything to win a fight: bite, scratch, kick, trick, and worse.
+You'll do anything to win a fight: bite, scratch, kick, trick, and worse.

 * Tier 1: Tracker
 * Tier 1: Stalker